rh9891/Sunnies/README.md

 GIVEN a user logs an entry
 WHEN they revisit the app on a different device
 THEN their previous entries are still accessible, ensuring data persistence

+GIVEN a user clicks on the View Insights button
+WHEN they navigate to the Insights modal
+THEN they are presented with mood and symptom frequency charts AND can analyze patterns in their emotional and physical health
 ```

 ## Preview of Sunnies

 ![Sunnies Landing Page](https://github.com/user-attachments/assets/538d7d02-d407-4aad-a752-5bfa71cb2745)

 The following animation demonstrates the complete application functionality:

 ![Sunnies Functionality](https://github.com/user-attachments/assets/7447586c-ba2b-4d93-8263-c44544193043)

 ## Links